-The CAPSTONE spacecraft will launch on a three-stage Electron, a launch vehicle developed by Rocket Lab.
-After launching into a low Earth orbit from the Rocket Lab LC-1 on Mahia Peninsula, NZ at a latitude of approximately -39°, the Lunar Photon third stage will perform a series of apogee raising maneuvers to achieve the trans-lunar injection (TLI) characteristic energy, C3, of approximately -0.6 km2/s2 to put the spacecraft on its deep-space BLT trajectory.
-A true ballistic BLT (no deterministic maneuvers) requires instantaneous Sun-Earth-Moon geometry, however a deterministic apogee maneuver may be introduced in order to build a TLI period, as well as target a specific NRHO.
+The CAPSTONE spacecraft launched (Figure 3) on a three-stage Electron, a launch vehicle developed by Rocket Lab that includes the first ever use of the Lunar Photon upper stage (Figure 2).
+After launching into a low Earth orbit from the Rocket Lab LC-1 on Mahia Peninsula, NZ at a latitude of approximately -39°, the Lunar Photon third stage performed a series of apogee raising maneuvers to achieve the trans-lunar injection (TLI) characteristic energy, C3, of approximately -0.6 km2/s2 that put the spacecraft on its deep-space BLT trajectory.
+A true ballistic BLT (no deterministic maneuvers) requires instantaneous Sun-Earth-Moon geometry; however, a deterministic apogee maneuver is required in order to build a TLI period, as well as target a specific NRHO.^{1,2}